Incident Review Process

-Failure to meet the standards required has serious implications for GDL refiners.
-Sanctions could include suspension subject to resolution or being transferred to the Former List with immediate effect.
-To date, four refiners have been removed from the Good Delivery lists, and one auditor has had its approved auditor status revoked.
+Failure to meet the standards required has serious implications for GDL refiners, and members alike.
+Discipline could include Membership revocation, suspension subject to resolution or being transferred to the Former List with immediate effect.

-Similarly, anyone else involved in the gold or silver supply chains is encouraged to contact LBMA with all legitimate concerns they may have.
+LBMA strongly recommend that anyone in the gold or silver supply chains are encouraged to contact LBMA with all legitimate concerns they may have.

-All GDL refiners and new applicants must engage an independent third-party auditor on LBMA's Approved Auditors List to conduct annual Responsible Sourcing audits.
+All GDL refiners and new applicants must engage an independent third-party auditor on LBMA's Approved Assurance Providers List to conduct annual Responsible Sourcing audits.